 CFON is led by a volunteer Leadership Council comprised of CEOs and senior staff of participating community foundations.

-- Dick Ober, CEO, New Hampshire Charitable Foundation and CFON Chair
+• Dick Ober, CEO, New Hampshire Charitable Foundation – CFON Co-founder and Chair

-- Pamela Ross, VP Opportunity, Equity & Inclusion, Central Indiana Community Foundation
+• Pamela Ross, VP Opportunity, Equity & Inclusion, The Indianapolis Foundation

 CFON is supported by part-time staff and consultants.

-- Nisha Patel (Powered by Shakti) serves as the Chair of NEON’s Advisory Council and provides guidance on the development and implementation of NEON
+• Nisha Patel (Powered by Shakti) serves on NEON’s Advisory Council and provides guidance on the development and implementation of NEON